wntrblm/Castor_and_Pollux/BASIC_FLASH_GUIDE.md

 1. Connect to your debug probe.
 2. Ensure that the probe monitors the voltage.
 3. Scans for any connected debug probe.
+You should see your device listed here, if not, you probably need to check your connection to the board.
 4. Attaches to the first (and hopefully only) listed device.
 5. "This command instructs GDB to allow access to memory outside of the devices known memory map."
+I can't remember if I ran this, or if it had any effect.
-6. Load the relevant executable and transfers it to the device's memory
+6. Load the relevant executable and transfers it to the device's memory - if the `.bin` file doesn't work, try the `.elf`.
 7. Verifies that the files match.
 8. Execute the program
 8. Execute the program